Frequently Asked Questions

 What if I'm a teacher and would like to show one of your films to my class?

 The Green Channel strives to be a unique resource for educators and students.
+Teachers can create a group membership which has a base price of $100.00 for up to 100 viewers.
 We believe knowledge drives change.
 Our founder frequently attends screenings of our original content and participates in a Q and A session about the film’s subject.
 Get in touch if you would like to book a community or institutional screening or are interested in a group subscription.

 How do I use The Green Channel?

 Watching films should be simple.
 When you sign up, you’ll get immediate access to hundreds of hours of content.
-Simply sign in and browse films by category right on the Watch A Film page.
+Simply join and browse films by category right on the Watch A Film page.
 Click on the icon of the film you want to watch, and stream your film right from your browser.
-The Green Channel is now on Apple, please download the App.
-And we are expanding our access points so stay tuned for new Apps that will allow you to enjoy our library through your various devices.
+The Green Channel now has Roku TV, Fire TV, Google Play and Apple apps.
+Enjoy watching our content through the device and app of your choice.

 How do I get the best playback experience?
 Do I need special software?